cpjobling/eg-150-textbook/_sources/signals_and_systems/signals/index.md

 (ex1.5)=

-1.5).
+### Example 1.5

 Show that the product of two even signals or of two odd signals is an even signal and that the product of an even signal and an odd signal is an odd signal.

 +++ {"slideshow": {"slide_type": "notes"}}